-Operating Room Nurses are healthcare professionals who are responsible for providing care to patients before, during, and after surgery.
-These registered nurses are skilled in assessing and evaluating patient needs, providing pre-operative and post-operative care, and administering medications.
+Operating room nurses are healthcare professionals who are responsible for providing care to patients before, during, and after surgical procedures.
+These registered nurses are crucial parts of surgical teams as they are skilled in assessing and evaluating patient needs, providing pre-operative and post-operative care, and administering medications.

-Traveling Operating Room Registered Nurses travel to healthcare facilities across the country to offer specialized care to patients.
-OR Travel Nurses must be comfortable working in high-pressure situations and be dedicated to providing the highest level of care to their patients, no matter where their travel nursing assignments may take them.
+Traveling operating room registered nurses travel to healthcare facilities across the country to offer specialized care to patients.
+An OR nurse must be comfortable working in high-pressure situations and be dedicated to providing the highest level of compassionate care to their patients, no matter where their travel nursing assignments may take them.

 - Assess and prepare patients for surgery